bertil291utn/festival-budget/README.md

 Start server with:

 ```
 rails server
 ```

 - Open `http://localhost:3000/` in your browser, you will see the first screen.
-- Create an user, login  and start using this nice app
+- Create a user, log in  and start using this nice app

 ## Testing